dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 1. User sends car repair request by invoking an API (API Connect) with photographs of car damage.
 2. User request is forwarded to integration flow.
-3. Use IBM Watson Visual Recognition(VR) to analyze the photographs.
+3. IBM Watson Visual Recognition(VR) analyzes the photographs.
 If it is not a valid picture, Watson VR will return an error immediately to the user calling the API.
 Check that Watson VR can `see` a car in the picture – if not, application will immediately respond back with an error saying ‘There is no car in this picture’ so the error can be corrected immediately.
-4. Create a `Case` in Salesforce with the data from the API.
+4. A `Case` is created in Salesforce with the data from the API.
 This Case is where we store the details and progress of our repair.
-Also, add an attachment of the photograph to Salesforce so that we have the image stored in our system.
+Also, an attachment of the photograph is added to Salesforce so that we have the image stored in our system.
 5. Analyze the description of the problem as described by the customer using IBM Watson Tone Analysis.
 We store this in Salesforce for future reference – if the customer is angry or upset, we may wish to take further action or treat them more carefully.
 6. This is an extended scenario, wherein if the car is a specialist car (identified by Visual Recognition Service) it is sent to partner for repair.
 The partner speaks Spanish and and we'll use IBM Watson language translator to translate our request into Spanish before we send it to them
 7. This is an extended scenario as well.
 Partner uses ServiceNow, not Salesforce so we need to create an incident in their ServiceNow system – automatically.